Click Below For More Info On:

 The floor finish has been installed and the sod and landscape completed.
 A room-by-room inspection checking the operating condition of all the mechanical, plumbing, electrical, air conditioning, thickness of attic insulation and exterior finishes is completed.
 A complete walk through inspection is done to address cosmetic defects in all finishes: cabinets, paint, drywall, floor coverings, plumbing fixtures etc.

-Reports are generated at each of these phases.
+Reports are generated at each phase.

-Another quick tip: Some investors make the dumb mistake of assuming that new constructions do not require building inspections.
+Some investors make the dumb mistake of assuming that new constructions do not require building inspections.
 Wrong!
 New constructions often have the largest problems, particularly if the build-out and construction were sloppy.
 In addition to structural, plumbing, and electrical woes, new constructions can be vexed by mold infestation and other problems typically associated with longer-standing buildings.